Emily Ratajkowski Gets Down On Her Knees, Busts Out Of Sexy Orange Monokini At The Beach

 Posted to her brand’s Instagram page on Sunday night, the scorching pic showed Emily slaying the beach-babe look in a bold, cut-out, halter neck swimsuit known as “Beacon’s.”
 Famous for her outrageously skimpy designs, the brunette bombshell left very little to the imagination in the scanty one-piece.
 In classic Emily Ratajkowski style, the pillowy-lipped model showed off her jaw-dropping figure in the skin-baring attire, turning up the heat on Instagram.

 As per usual, Emily held nothing back as she sultrily posed for the camera to model the daring swimsuit.
-Snapped on a sun-kissed beach, with a perfect clear blue sky hanging overhead and the soft sand stretching under her feet, the dark-haired beauty got down on her knees and seductively placed her hands on her thighs, all the while looking directly into the lens with an intense gaze.
+Snapped on a sun-kissed beach with a perfectly clear blue sky hanging overhead and the soft sand stretching under her feet, the dark-haired beauty got down on her knees and seductively placed her hands on her thighs, all the while looking directly into the lens with an intense gaze.
 To make the shot even more torrid, she spread open her knees in a provocative way, showing some major thigh gap.

 The eye-catching monokini did very little to cover up her alluring figure.
 Boasting a wrap top and a high-waisted bottom, the saucy one-piece offered a copious view of Emily’s spectacularly toned body.